Liesingbach is becoming a green oasis: renaturation starts now!

 - Eine innovative Rankbegrünung mit dem Konzept „Schwebendes Grün“ auf Höhe des Steinsees.

-Project financing and execution details
+Project financing and implementation details

 Public relations and information center